 Transfer Declaration Annex VI, within 24 hours following the transfer.

 d.e. the competent authority transmits the Transfer Declaration referred to in sub-paragraph d. to the Secretariat without delay.

+g.l. where its competent authority authorizes the vessel operator to transmit the Transfer Declaration referred to in sub-paragraph d. directly to the Secretariat, the vessel operator directs any requests for clarifications from the Secretariat to its competent authority.

 The Secretariat shall make all information provided under paragraphs 16 and 17 available on the secure section of the SIOFA website as soon as possible.